A guide to cookies in Next.js - LogRocket Blog

 // adding cookies const addCookie = () => { setCookie('user', true, { path: '/', }); router.replace('/'); }; // removing cookies const removeCookie = () => { deleteCookie('user', { path: '/', }); router.replace('/'); };

-With that done, you can go ahead and test it out by binding it to different
+With that done, you can test it by binding it to different

 buttons that render if the cookie exists.
 In addition to

-getServerSideProps and API routes, cookies-next can also be used on the server side of the application.
+getServerSideProps and API routes, you can also use the cookies-next package on the server side of the application.

 Let’s look at an example where the user receives some information, has it verified, and then sets a cookie to indicate the information’s legitimacy, all on an API route.

 Go ahead and make a new API route inside

-Note: Editor’s note: This article was reviewed for accuracy by Elijah Asaolu on 20 April 2024 and updated to include information about working with cookies in Next.js v14, as well as in the App Router vs. the Pages Router.
-Sections were also added regarding defining cookie behaviors and properties, setting multiple cookies, and working with cookies and Next.js route handlers, Server Components, middleware, Server Actions, and client-side vs. server-side cookies.
-The article was previously updated on 3 July 2023 to include information about common issues and fixes associated with the